Morton's fork: Morton's argument

 Under Henry VII, John Morton was made Archbishop of Canterbury in 1486 and Lord Chancellor in 1487.
 He rationalised requiring the payment of a benevolence (tax) to King Henry by reasoning that someone living modestly must be saving money and therefore could afford the benevolence, whereas someone living extravagantly was obviously rich and therefore could also afford the benevolence.
-Morton's Fork may have been invented by another of Henry's supporters, Richard Foxe.
+The phrase "Morton's fork" may have been coined by another of Henry's supporters, Richard Foxe.

 Other uses

 "Morton's fork coup" is a manoeuvre in the game of bridge that uses the principle of Morton's fork.